georgeflanagin/blather/README.md

 # travesty
-A very simple, one file, pure-Python travesty generator, with no external dependencies.
+A very simple, one file, pure-Python predictive text generator, with no external dependencies.
+As a demonstration, it is entertaining.

 ### About
 This is a one file, simple, travesty generator.
 It takes a text file and